Australia

 Cross-border transfers of telehealth data that contain personal information within the meaning of the Privacy Act must comply with APP 8.
 In short, a telehealth business must not transfer an individual’s personal information to a recipient in an overseas location without having taken steps as are reasonable in the circumstances to ensure that the recipient will not breach the APPs (e.g. by putting contractual protections in place), or otherwise being satisfied that the recipient is subject to a law or binding scheme that has the overall effect of protecting the health information in a manner that is substantially similar to the Privacy Act and APPs.
 Otherwise, a patient’s consent is required to any cross-border disclosure.

-Where a telehealth business intends to transfer personal information outside of Australia, it is also required to include this information in its Privacy Policy as part of the notification obligations set out in APP 1, for example by stating that collected information may be transferred overseas, and to the extent possible, identifying those recipient locations.
+Where a telehealth service provider intends to transfer personal information outside of Australia, it is also required to include this information in its Privacy Policy as part of the notification obligations set out in APP 1, for example by stating that collected information may be transferred overseas, and to the extent possible, identifying those recipient locations.

 Australia